Deepaananthan2004/splunk-Build-Hack/README.md

 ├── requirements.txt
 └── README.md
 🙌 Credits
-Built with ❤️ by [Your Name] for NCT Hackathon 2025.
+Built with ❤️ by [Deepa ananthan AR] for Splunk Build Hackathon 2025.